 1. General Guidelines

 1.1 Through their respective departments or divisions, the faculty are responsible for deciding which courses as well as which degree/certificate programs will be offered in an e-Learning format.
-Programs in which less than 50% of the coursework consist of online courses require no special approvals.
-Any department or faculty group proposing e-Learning programs in which 50% or more of the courses are “online courses” (as defined below in Section 4) should follow the approval process described in Section 2 below.
+Programs in which less than 50% of the major course requirements consist of online courses require no special approvals.
+Any department or faculty group proposing e-Learning programs in which 50% or more of the major course requirements are “online courses” (as defined below in Section 4) should follow the approval process described in Section 2 below.

 1.2 Standard course evaluation processes currently used by academic units to assess face-to-face courses will be used to assess e-Learning courses.
 If it is not feasible to utilize standard processes to administer student evaluations, then the department or college will develop an alternative process that can be utilized in order to insure that the department or college meets the requirements of existing policies regarding the student evaluation of instruction.
 Academic Technology and Creative Services, a Division of Academic Affairs, will provide consulting services to those academic units and faculty who wish to develop supplementary course evaluation tools for their e-Learning offerings.
 Faculty of record for a specific e-Learning course, department chairs, and/or faculty evaluation committees are charged with utilizing student evaluation data in a manner consistent with extant departmental policies and procedures related to the maintenance of quality instruction.